Spotlight Poster

 Xiaowen Jiang · Anton Rodomanov · Sebastian Stich

-In developing efficient optimization algorithms, it is crucial to account for communication constraints---a significant challenge in modern federated learning settings.
-The best-known communication complexity among non-accelerated algorithms is achieved by DANE, a distributed proximal point algorithm that solves local subproblems in each iteration and that can exploit Hessian similarity.
-However, to achieve such communication efficiency, the local subproblems must be solved more accurately across communication rounds.
-Inspired by the extra-gradient method, in this work, we i) propose a novel distributed algorithm S-DANE.
-This method adopts a more stabilized reference point in the proximal step and matches DANE's deterministic communication complexity.
-Moreover, the accuracy level of the subproblem is always fixed during the optimization process, leading to enhanced local computation efficiency.
-Furthermore, it supports partial client participation and arbitrary stochastic local solvers, making it more attractive in practice.
-We further ii) accelerate S-DANE, and show that the resulting algorithm achieves the best-known communication complexity among all existing methods for convex distributed optimization.
-The efficient computation property is also retained.
+In developing efficient optimization algorithms, it is crucial to account for communication constraints—a significant challenge in modern Federated Learning.
+The best-known communication complexity among non-accelerated algorithms is achieved by DANE, a distributed proximal-point algorithm that solves local subproblems at each iteration and that can exploit second-order similarity among individual functions.
+However, to achieve such communication efficiency, the algorithm requires solving local subproblems sufficiently accurately resulting in slightly sub-optimal local complexity.
+Inspired by the hybrid-projection proximal-point method, in this work, we propose a novel distributed algorithm S-DANE.
+Compared to DANE, this method uses an auxiliary sequence of prox-centers while maintaining the same deterministic communication complexity.
+Moreover, the accuracy condition for solving the subproblem is milder, leading to enhanced local computation efficiency.
+Furthermore, S-DANE supports partial client participation and arbitrary stochastic local solvers, making it attractive in practice.
+We further accelerate S-DANE and show that the resulting algorithm achieves the best-known communication complexity among all existing methods for distributed convex optimization while still enjoying good local computation efficiency as S-DANE.
+Finally, we propose adaptive variants of both methods using line search, obtaining the first provably efficient adaptive algorithms that could exploit local second-order similarity without the prior knowledge of any parameters.

 Live content is unavailable.
 Log in and register to view live content